drchrisch/napari-spofi/README.md

 Start `napari` and select "spot finder (napari-spofi)" from the "plugin" menu.

 ### Annotate image
+One should start the model generation with processed images (background removed, denoised, ...).
 Go to the 'annotation' section of the widget and create a new directory for annotations.
-Add an image folder containing at least one h5 file (foreground and background, e.g., 'ch1' & 'ch2').
-Select an image file, foreground and background channels.
+Add an image folder containing at least one h5 file containing dataframes with foreground and background signals (e.g., 'ch1_processed' & 'ch2_processed') (default names can be changed in resources/spofi_defaults.json).
+Select an image file, chose foreground and background channels.
 Load the image file.

 Inspect the image for distinct regions.
 To help locate relevant tile positions, make the 'checkerboard' layer visible.
-While the 'tiles' layer is active, double-click a tile to add it to the list of tiles.
+While the 'tiles' layer is active, double-click a tile to add it to the list of tiles to process.
 This list will be used to generate a set of images and masks for training purposes.

 Switch to napari's 2D view.
 Navigate to the centre section of each spot in the active tile and annotate by adding points (one point per spot) using the 'true' points layer.
-The built-in heuristic will automatically annotate pixels that belong to individual spots.
-Some image enhancement step before loading images may be beneficial.

-Annotate tiles in one or a multiple images.
+Annotate tiles in one or multiple images.
-To prepare training data, use the 'extract spots' button.
+Click the 'extract spots' button to prepare training data.
+First, the algorithm tries to find the maximum intensity position in the manually assigned spot region.
+Then a spot mask is generated using one of the two available procedures.
+Either, pixels with relative minimal intensities as given by the intensity threshold are used to define the spot area.
+Alternatively a watershed segmentation on the difference of Gaussians filtered foreground image is used.
+In both cases, the procedures focus in on a sub-region around annotated spot positions.

+There is a "suggest spots" option that uses a Laplacian of Gaussian method to locate spots.
+This may be used as a first step to aid manual annotation.

 ### Train a StarDist model
 Go to the 'training' section of the widget.
 Adjust the "number of epochs".
 For a first